 All residential distribution rates currently include a fixed monthly charge and a variable usage charge.
-The OEB residential rate design policy stipulates that electricity distributors will transition residential customers to a fully fixed monthly distribution service charge over a four-year period starting in 2016.
+The OEB residential rate design policy21 stipulates that electricity distributors will transition residential customers to a fully fixed monthly distribution service charge over a four-year period starting in 2016.
 The OEB requires that distributors filing IRM applications this year continue with this transition by once again adjusting their distribution rates to increase the fixed monthly service charge and decrease the variable charge consistent with the policy.

 The OEB expects the applicant to apply two tests to evaluate whether mitigation (generally a lengthening of the transition period) for customers in the transition is required.
 The first test is to calculate the change in the monthly fixed charge, and to consider mitigation if it exceeds \$4.
 The second is to calculate the total bill impact of the proposals in the application for low volume residential customers (defined as those residential RPP customers whose consumption is at the 10th percentile for the class).
+Mitigation may be required if the bill impact related to the application exceeds 10% for these customers.